 There was a general downward trend in the number of weekly cases from week 53 to week 21, followed by an increase in weekly cases to week 29.
 From weeks 30 to 33 there was an increase in the number of weekly cases, and this was followed by a decrease from weeks 33 to 35.
-There has been a slight increase in the number of weekly cases in week 36.
+Following a slight increase in the number of weekly cases between weeks 35 and 36, there has now been a decrease in weekly cases in week 37.